joey-carlson/sis-engine/docs/engineering_rules.md

 ## 00 – Self-Organized Criticality (SOC) Foundation

-**Core Philosophy:** SPAR does not decide what happens.
-SPAR decides when accumulated pressure can no longer be ignored.
+**Core Philosophy:** SiS does not decide what happens.
+SiS decides when accumulated pressure can no longer be ignored.

-SPAR is built on Self-Organized Criticality principles.
+SiS (Spirals in Spirals) is built on Self-Organized Criticality principles.
 This is not optional decoration—it is the load-bearing structure that makes procedural generation feel emergent rather than arbitrary.

 ### What SOC Means in SPAR Terms